Beetle: In entertainment

 Fighting beetles are used for entertainment and gambling.
 This sport exploits the territorial behavior and mating competition of certain species of large beetles.
 In the Chiang Mai district of northern Thailand, male Xylotrupes rhinoceros beetles are caught in the wild and trained for fighting.
 Females are held inside a log to stimulate the fighting males with their pheromones.
 These fights may be competitive and involve gambling both money and property.
 In South Korea the Dytiscidae species Cybister tripunctatus is used in a roulette-like game.

 Beetles are sometimes used as instruments: the Onabasulu of Papua New Guinea historically used the "hugu" weevil Rhynchophorus ferrugineus as a musical instrument by letting the human mouth serve as a variable resonance chamber for the wing vibrations of the live adult beetle.

 As pets

 Some species of beetle are kept as pets, for example diving beetles (Dytiscidae) may be kept in a domestic fresh water tank.
+In Japan the practice of keeping horned rhinoceros beetles (Dynastinae) and stag beetles (Lucanidae) is particularly popular amongst young boys.
+Such is the popularity in Japan that vending machines dispensing live beetles were developed in 1999, each holding up to 100 stag beetles.